All are appropriate and interchangeable. (Let’s call us end-of-life doulas to make things easier on this FAQ.)

 The sooner the better!
 We can help in many meaningful ways from diagnosis right on through the process.

 Yes.
-We provide respite care so you can run errands, go to church–even get a nap!
+We provide respite care so you can run errands, go to religious services–even get a nap!

 At this time, no. There is no overseeing national, regional, or state governing body for end-of-life doulas and therefore the profession is currently unregulated.
-For this reason, it is important that those seeking an end-of-life doula understand there is no regulatory oversight of EOLDs, and therefore, licensure is not available and therefore not required for end-of-life doulas to practice in any state.
 In other words, anyone can call themselves an end-of-life doula.
-All members of this collaborative have received formal training and hands-on experience in the field.
+All members of this collaborative have received formal training and have hands-on experience in the field.

 Doulas set their own fee schedule.
 Those in this collaborative charge between $50 and $80 an hour and sometimes offer packages of services.
 It is possible to make a living as a doula.
 The most successful are good at marketing their services and many rely on word-of-mouth to find clients.